rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

   - type: hero_section
     title: Rebecca Williams
     content: >
-      Rebecca Williams has been studying various government information access policies for the last eight years and she's been on the internet for much longer.
-She is deeply curious about how new data/tech schemes double down on our worst injustices and upend how we think about things and she is also interested in oil painting, poetry, and being ridiculous.
+      Rebecca Williams is deeply curious about how new data/tech schemes double down on our worst injustices and upend how we think about things and she is also interested in oil painting, poetry, and laying in the grass.
 She has lived along the Northeast Regional Amtrak line her whole life and currently lives in Brooklyn with her dog, Hannah Arendt.
     actions:
       - label: Contact